Heavy fighting as Taliban attack western Afghan city - Journal du Cameroun

 There was no immediate confirmation from NATO’s mission in Kabul.

-Defence ministry spokesman Mohammad Radmnish said at least 10 insurgents and two Afghan security force members had been killed so far.
+Defence ministry spokesman Mohammad Radmanish said at least 10 insurgents and two Afghan security force members had been killed so far.

 “The situation is under control and will change by the end of the day,” he said.